-Andrew Dunn to star as Mr Perks in the The Railway Children from 24 June
+Andrew Dunn will star as Mr Perks in the Olivier Award-winning production of Mike Kenny’s stage adaptation of E. Nesbit’s novel The Railway Children – Live on Stagefrom Wednesday 24 June.

 Andrew has appeared in numerous television series and his comedy role as ‘Tony’ in Victoria Wood’s Dinnerladies and playing Alastair Campbell for seven years in Bremner, Bird and Fortune have made him a well-known face.
 Andrew also played the role of Roger Stiles in Coronation Street from 2007 to 2008.